aligzr/aligzr.github.io/_pages/about.md

 Contact me aligezer157@gmail.com

-Copying images and files on the site without permission is prohibited and subject to copyright.
+Copying files in the website subject to copyright.